noSweatSuperDry/Ecoaims-Claim-Fix-and-Reclamation-Page/README.md

 This is a CRUD project to complete Degree of Riveria.

-Used framework: React [axios,cloudinary-react,react-navigation ]
+Used framework: React [axios,cloudinary-react,react-loading-icons etc. libries are used ]

 Used Service: Cloudinary for image API (https://cloudinary.com/)